naiveapps/juxtacode-integration/README.md

 ```
 ---

-Sandboxed apps need to adopt the `scripting-targets` entitlement.
-See [SampleClient.entitlements](SampleClient/SampleClient/SampleClient.entitlements).

 This package does not make use of JuxtaCode's command line tool and doesn't require the user to have it installed.

 The [SampleClient](SampleClient/) project demonstrates how the API can be used.